What Is a 3-Way Match in Accounts Payable?

 • Supplier invoice: what you are being billed.
 The vendor's formal request for payment, listing items, amounts, and payment terms.

 A 2-way match skips the goods receipt and compares only the PO and the invoice.
 That is common for services or non-inventory spend where there is nothing to receive.
 A 3-way match adds the receipt, which is why it is the standard for physical goods.
+On services work the order itself is often scoped by a statement of work rather than a line-item list, and purchase order vs statement of work covers how the two documents divide the job.

 How the 3-way match process works, step by step